product analytics

 Focusing on the right metrics is essential to make the most of actionable analytics.
 This requires a deep understanding of your business goals and the key performance indicators (KPIs) most relevant to achieving those goals.
 For example, an e-commerce business might focus on metrics such as conversion rate, average order value, and customer lifetime value.

-What is Actionable Analytics?
+What is actionable analytics?

 Actionable analytics refers to the insights and information that can be extracted from data to inform and drive business decisions.
 The goal of actionable analytics is to transform data into actionable recommendations that businesses can use to optimize their operations, improve customer experiences, and drive growth and revenue.